Nie-gif/SECP1513-06/Assignment 2 (Industry Visit 1)/README.md

 ## Reflection

-From this assignment , I was provided valuable insight about how a global organization integrates technology to protect and beautifying this world.I also learned that ICT in companies like PPG is not limited to traditional IT support but plays a stratergic role in areas.Overall, it helped me appreciate how ICT solved real-world buisness .
+From the UTM Digital visit, I learned that being in the computing field is not only about coding, but also about having strong management skills to complete projects effectively.
+The visit opened my eyes on how  the computing field is, covering many roles and responsibilities beyond programming.
+This experience really changed my perspective and helped me better understand the demands of a career in computing.